 “I was surrounded by hippies and the only person in the world who knew my name on this bus was sitting across from me speaking another language.
 His judgment slid into my heart and carved out a space for itself.
 Trans?
 Ze?
 PGPs?
 These words weren’t a part of my vocabulary.
 No one in the Bronx or even in college asked me if I was a Ze or a trans.
 Was that even how they fit into sentences?
 I felt small, constricted, and stupid, very stupid.
 Phen dangled these phrases over my head.
 He was waiting for me to jump up and beg to be educated, beg for him to explain the world he inhabited.”

 Instead of taking the bait, Juliet makes a note of topics to research for herself, along with questions about her own identity and a note to cry to her cousin a little.
-Later, Juliet gets a more caring and accessible explanation of the terms, and the book dodges a tone-policing, trans-demonizing by having a cis guy be the one to condescend about pronouns and by offering a better alternative.
+Later, Juliet gets a more caring and accessible explanation of the terms, and the book avoids demonizing trans people by having a cis guy be the one to condescend about pronouns and by offering a better alternative.